evanx/rx-mqtt-ingress-mlk/README.md

 Microservice for MQTT ingress into Redis streams.

-`rx` prefix: the stack includes Redis streams
+- `rx` - the stack includes Redis streams

-`mlk` postfix: named in honour of MLK
+- `mlk` - named in honour of MLK

 ## Design